philmikejones/beginning-mapping/handout.md

 - `Quantile (Equal Count)` splits the data so that there are an equal number of cases in each interval, creates ranked data.
 - `Natural Breaks (Jenks)` splits the data statistically to maximise the difference between groups and minimise the difference within groups.
 Usually a good starting point.
 - `Standard Deviation`, useful for seeing how much values deviate below or above the mean.
 Income is a common example.
-- `Pretty Breaks`, generally not recommended.
+- `Pretty Breaks`, generally not recommended for exploratory analysis.
 - `Manual`, for greatest control.

 The `Histogram` tab can be used to create and tweak manual breaks in the data.